-The annual local economic impact of agribusiness in Virginia Beach is more than $171 million.
+The annual local economic impact of agribusiness in Virginia Beach is more than $191 million.
 This industry is vital to our existence.
-It provides almost everything we eat, use and wear on a daily basis, and is increasingly contributing to fuel and other bio-products.
-Locally, farmers are increasingly diversifying — from common crops including soybeans, corn and wheat to pick-your-own strawberries, and even a growing horse population.
+It provides almost everything we eat, use and wear on a daily basis, and it is increasingly contributing to fuel and other bio-products.
+Locally, farmers are increasingly diversifying, from common crops including soybeans, corn and wheat to pick-your-own strawberries and even a growing horse population.

 The Virginia Beach Department of Agriculture

 - Serves as a liaison to and advocate for the local agricultural community.

 - Partners with the Commonwealth’s two land-grant institutions (Virginia Tech and Virginia State) to provide educational programs based on research and developed with input from local stakeholders, including Agriculture and Natural Resources, Family and Consumer Sciences, 4-H Youth Development and Community Viability.

 The Virginia Beach 4-H Youth Development program serves the youth in our community through hands-on projects in areas like agriculture and civic engagement.

 - Supports the education of graduating high-school seniors or college undergraduates in the City of Virginia Beach who are interested in or studying technical fields associated with agriculture and/or natural resource conservation and environmental protection.

 - Provides financial assistance to students majoring in a course curriculum related to agriculture and/or environmental sciences.